Margarita-Simeonova/first_steps_in_coding/README.md

 1 line is read from the console:

- • The annual fee for basketball training - an integer in the range [0… 9999]
+ • The annual fee for basketball training - an integer

 Output: